Ransomware Recovery: How to Recover Data After an Attack

 Note that when creating a disaster recovery strategy that includes a ransomware disaster recovery plan, you should take into account RTO and RPO metrics.

 Ransomware recovery is a complex process that includes recovering data and restoring workloads.
-Ransomware recovery cost and time depend on the amount of preparation that goes into the backup strategy and recovery from ransomware attacks.
+Cost and time depend on the amount of preparation that goes into the backup strategy and recovery from ransomware attacks.
 The main approach to mitigate issues caused by ransomware attacks is to follow preventive measures and back up data regularly.
 Follow the 3-2-1 backup rule, and use immutable backup storage and a reliable data protection solution that can automate tasks.
-Download the Free Edition of the NAKIVO solution to start protecting your environment today.